robtweed/threads/README.md

 overhead or delay when handling requests/actions: the child processes that are flagged as being in the *available process pool* are instantaneously available for use by the master process.

-It's the fact that the Child Node Processes only ever handle a single request at a time that is what makes it possible for them to support synchronous coding, since they don't need to worry about blocking anyone else.
+It's the fact that the Child Node Processes only ever handle a single request at a time that makes it possible for them to support synchronous coding, since they don't need to worry about blocking anyone else.

 Note: *threads* is completely event-driven with no polling overheads.